Water Distiller – Working Principle, Parts, Types, Uses

 Parts of a Water Distiller

-8. Control valve: It is a device that permits mechanical or electromechanical regulation of the water flow towards the vapour generator tank.
+3. Control valve: This device mechanically or electromechanically controls the flow of water towards the vapour generator tank.

-9. Immersion resistors: They generate heat when an electrical current passes through them.
-These are protected from the external environment by a metal plate and a ceramic cover.
+4. Immersion resistors: These resistors generate heat when an electrical current passes through them.
+They are sealed off by a ceramic cover and protected from the external environment by a metal plate.

 Wall Mounted Laboratory Water Distiller Sketch Diagram ( Water Distiller working Principle)